≡ Menu

 Origin of the Pixiebob cat breed

-Currently, there are several competing theories as to the evolution of the pixie-bob cat breed.
-Some theorize that this cat is actually the product of a natural mating between a domestic shorthaired cat and an actual bobcat, while others believe that the Pixiebob is actually just the result of a spontaneous genetic mutation that was able to take hold in a small community.
+Several competing theories exist regarding the evolution of the pixie-bob cat breed.
+Some theorize that this cat is the product of a natural mating between a domestic shorthaired cat and an actual bobcat.
+In contrast, others believe that the Pixiebob is just the result of a spontaneous genetic mutation that was able to take hold in a small community.

 What is known is…

-Despite the fact that the Pixiebob cat breed looks quite wild, these cats are quite mellow and love to have attention as many other cats do but they are quiet without the hyperactivity.
+Even though the Pixiebob cat breed looks quite wild, these cats are pretty mellow and love to have attention like many other cats, but they are quiet without hyperactivity.
+Some people have even described these dogs as having a dog-like character of their modest breed types.
+Unlike many cat breeds, these cats love bonding with their owners and taking car rides.

 And because…